en

 In Nocheto you can use the `viewfen` command.

-This is how fen can look like: rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0
+This is how fen can look like:

-The small letters represents black pieces, capital leters white pieces and number
+The small letters represents the black pieces.

 In Nocheto you can use the `viewfen` command.